ratehub/code-style/react/rules/jsx-control-statements.md

 * [[jsx-control-statements/jsx-if-require-condition]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-if-require-condition.md): when `condition`is missing the statement has no purpose, and was likely an unintended omission.
 * [[jsx-control-statements/jsx-otherwise-once-last]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-otherwise-once-last.md): enforce proper usage of `Otherwise`.
 Improper use was likely not intended by the author.
 * [[jsx-control-statements/jsx-when-require-condition]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-when-require-condition.md): when `condition` is missing, the statement has no purpose and was likely and unintended omission.
+* [[jsx-control-statements/jsx-jcs-no-undef]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-jcs-no-undef.md): drop-in replacement for the [eslint rule](http://eslint.org/docs/rules/no-undef) of similar name.
+This version is compatable with <For> and <With> statements.

 ## Cognitive Load & Maintainability Concerns